 The severed head of Richard, Duke of York is displayed on the gateway of Micklegate Bar on the city walls of York.
-A paper crown has been placed on the head as a sign of mockery.
-York is a focal point for Yorkist support
+A paper crown is placed on the head as a sign of mockery.
+York is a focal point for Yorkist support.

-Edward, Duke of York is proclaimed King Edward IV.
+Edward, Duke of York is proclaimed King Edward IV, King of England.

 After an inconclusive encounter at Ferrybridge the previous day, the Yorkists are victorious in a heavy snowstorm at the Battle of Towton near York.
 Victory falls to Edward, Duke of York who is already claiming to be King Edward IV, though yet to be crowned.
-The prominent Lancastrian supporter Earl Henry Percy is among those killed in the battle.
-The deposed King Henry VI and his Queen, Margaret, are on the run.
+The prominent Lancastrian supporter Henry Percy, Earl of Northumberland is among those killed in the battle.
+The deposed King Henry VI and his queen, Margaret, are on the run.

-The Lancastrian Percy castle at Alnwick is acquired by John Neville, who is the brother of Richard Neville, Earl of Warwick.
+The Lancastrian held Percy castle at Alnwick is acquired by John Neville, who is the brother of ‘Kingmaker’ Richard Neville, Earl of Warwick.

-Margaret of Anjou, acting on behalf of her husband Henry VI, cedes Berwick on Tweed back to Scotland.
+Margaret of Anjou, acting on behalf of her husband Henry VI, cedes Berwick-upon-Tweed back to Scotland.
 Margaret and Henry have received support from the Scottish king James for their Lancastrian cause.
 They flee north to Scotland.

 Edward officially becomes King Edward IV following his coronation at Westminster.
-The new king, a descendant of King Edward III is the son of the late Richard Duke of York and Cecily Neville of Raby Castle, known as the ‘Rose of Raby’.
+The new king, a descendant of King Edward III, is the son of the late Richard, Duke of York and Cecily Neville of Raby Castle who was known as the ‘Rose of Raby’.
 Cecily would of course be the mother to two kings as Edward’s brother Richard (Richard III) would later succeed him in 1483.

 Margaret of Anjou lands at Bamburgh with an army of French.
 After a long siege, the Lancastrian Margaret, Queen of the deposed Henry VI, captures Bamburgh and Alnwick Castle with the help and support of the Scots.

-Richard Neville of Middleham Castle besieges the Lancastrian stronghold of Alnwick Castle which had recently been in his possession.
+Richard Neville of Middleham Castle in Yorkshire besieges the Lancastrian stronghold of Alnwick Castle which had recently been in his possession.